Optical properties of an anisotropic hot QCD medium: QGP as an Optical Medium

 As stated earlier, the gluon polarization tensor, $\Pi^{\mu\nu}$ is required to define the responses.
-The formalism of $\Pi^{\mu\nu}$ for interacting EoSs within the quasi-particle description is a straightforward an extension of ~\cite{Liu:2011if,Romatschke:2003ms}.
-This has been presented in detail in Ref.~\cite{Jamal:2017dqs}, and a brief account of that is presented below before we define the color refractive index(RI) for the QGP medium.
-To obtain $\Pi^{\mu\nu}$ in QCD plasma, we start with an arbitrary particle distribution function, denoting with $f_{i}({\bf p},x)$ where index $i$ is labeling the $i$- th particle.
-In the abelian limit, the space time evolution of the distribution function in the medium is understood from the Boltzmann-Vlasov ~\cite{Elze:1989un} transport equation below.
+The formalism of $\Pi^{\mu\nu}$ for interacting EoSs within the quasi-particle description has been presented in details in our previous work ~\cite{Jamal:2017dqs}, and a brief account of that is presented below.
+To obtain the $\Pi^{\mu\nu}$ in the QCD plasma, we start with an arbitrary particle distribution function, denoting with $f_{i}({\bf p}, X)$ where the index $i$, refers to the particle species (quark, antiquark and gluon).

+Before one proceeds, a particular energy scale is needed to choose in order to study the collective behaviour (plasma behaviour) of hot QCD medium.
+We preferred to work on the scale where the collective motion in the hot QCD medium first appears.
+At this scale, the soft momentum $p \sim g T \ll T$, the magnitude of the field fluctuations is of the order of $A \sim \sqrt{g} T$ and derivatives are $\partial_x \sim g T$.
+This is the scale where one can think of Abelianizing the hot QCD formulations.
+Note that there have been several attempts to understand the collective behaviour of hot QCD medium either within the semi-classical theory or HTL effective theory ~\cite{Weldon:1982aq,Pisarski:1988vd,Mrowczynski:1993qm, Mrowczynski:1994xv, Mrowczynski:1996vh, Mrowczynski:2000ed, Mrowczynski:2004kv, Mrowczynski:2005ki, Arnold:2003rq}.